Opal: Multimodal Image Generation for News Illustration: Abstract

 \section{Abstract}

-Multimodal AI advancements have presented people with powerful ways to create images from text.
+Advances in multimodal AI have presented people with powerful ways to create images from text.
 Recent work has shown that text-to-image generations are able to represent a broad range of subjects and artistic styles.
-However, translating text prompts into visual messages is difficult.
-In this paper, we address this challenge with Opal, a system that produces text-to-image generations for editorial illustration.
-Given an article text, Opal guides users through a structured search for visual concepts and provides pipelines allowing users to illustrate based on an article’s tone, subjects, and intended illustration style.
-Our evaluation shows that Opal efficiently generates diverse sets of editorial illustrations, graphic assets, and concept ideas.
-Users with Opal were more efficient at generation and generated over two times more usable results than users without.
-We conclude on a discussion of how structured and rapid exploration can help users better understand the capabilities of human AI co-creative systems.
+However, finding the right visual language for text prompts is difficult.
+In this paper, we address this challenge with Opal, a system that produces text-to-image generations for news illustration.
+Given an article, Opal guides users through a structured search for visual concepts and provides a pipeline allowing users to generate illustrations based on an article's tone, keywords, and related artistic styles.
+Our evaluation shows that Opal efficiently generates diverse sets of news illustrations, visual assets, and concept ideas.
+Users with Opal generated two times more usable results than users without.
+We discuss how structured exploration can help users better understand the capabilities of human AI co-creative systems.